beejjorgensen/bgnet/src/bgnet.md

 is used by the kernel to match an incoming packet to a certain process's socket descriptor.
-If you're going to only be doing a [ixtt[connect()]] `connect()` (because you're the client, not the server), this is probably be unnecessary.
+If you're going to only be doing a [ixtt[connect()]] `connect()` (because you're the client, not the server), this is probably unnecessary.
 Read it anyway, just for kicks.

 Here is the synopsis for the `bind()` system call: